Early Spring Flowers to Brighten Your Garden After Winter

 Creeping Phlox

 Have you ever grown creeping phlox before?
-It’s a great perennial that stays green year-round and flowers in early spring.
-Deer seem to leave it alone but I’ve seen rabbits nibble on mine.
+It’s a reliable, easy-care perennial that stays evergreen year-round and bursts into bloom in early spring.
+Deer generally leave it alone, though I have seen rabbits nibble on mine from time to time.

 - Hardiness Zone: 3-9